Poynter Institute: International Fact-Checking Network

 In 2015, the institute launched the International Fact-Checking Network (IFCN), which sets a code of ethics for fact-checking organizations.
 The IFCN reviews fact-checkers for compliance with its code, and issues a certification to publishers who pass the audit.
 The certification lasts for one year, and fact-checkers must be re-examined annually to retain their certifications.
 Facebook has used the IFCN's certification to vet publishers for fact-checking contracts.

+As of 2026, the IFCN's Code of Principles had more than 170 verified signatories in over 80 countries, and Angie Drobnic Holan served as the network's director.

 In 2025, Facebook parent company Meta announced it would move away from using IFCN-certified fact checkers, and replace with "community notes", similar to what is done on the X social network.
 Membership has also been used to identify the reliability of a fact-checking organization.
 DW called it the most prominent fact-checking consortium.
 The IFCN and the American Press Institute jointly publish Factually, a newsletter on fact-checking and journalism ethics.
 The IFCN also organizes Global Fact, a yearly conference on fact checking.